almirbanjanovic/roadtocloud.github.io/_pages/podcast.md

 -----
 ### January 20, 2024
+Welcome to the Road to Cloud podcast with host Almir, a seasoned expert in software and cloud architecture.
+This podcast will explore the latest in technology and innovation, blending industry insights with Almir's personal interests in coffee, beer, music, and cars.
+Get ready for a journey that combines professional expertise with life beyond the office.

 <div style="height: 228px; width: 100%;"><iframe src="https://audio.com/embed/audio/1789839263963074?theme=image"
     style="display:block; border-radius: 6px; border: none; height: 204px; width: 100%;"></iframe><a href='https://audio.com/road-to-cloud' style="text-align: center; display: block; color: #A4ABB6; font-size: 12px; font-family: sans-serif; line-height: 16px; margin-top: 8px; overflow: hidden; white-space: nowrap; text-overflow: ellipsis;">@road-to-cloud</a></div>